AdobeDocs/uxp-indesign/src/pages/resources/recipes/network/index.md

 **In scripts**, assume this value to be ''//TODO get value for scripts and ignore the manifest details below.

+// TODO Q: is localhost and http (macOS) allowed?

 The fastest way to try out a network call is by rendering an image from the web